nzakas/understandinges6/manuscript/03-Functions.md

 Now the code works as expected, but it may look a little bit strange.
 By calling `bind(this)`, you're actually creating a new function whose `this` is bound to the current `this`, which is `PageHandler`.
 To avoid creating an extra function, a better way to fix this code is to use an arrow function.

-Arrow functions have implicit `this` binding, which means the value of `this` inside an arrow function is always the same as the value of `this` in the scope in which the arrow function was defined.
+Arrow functions have no `this` binding, which means the value of `this` inside an arrow function can only be determined by looking up the scope chain.
+If the arrow function is contained within a nonarrow function, `this` will be the same as the containing function; otherwise, `this` is undefined.
 Here's one way you could write this code using an arrow function:

 ```js
 var PageHandler = {